dev4press/gd-bbpress-tools/readme.txt

 * German: David Decker - https://deckerweb.de/

 == Upgrade Notice ==
-= 2.0 =
+= 2.1 =
-New plugin interface.
-Tweaks panel with 3 new tweaks.
-New topics view for Freshness.
-Updated WordPress and PHP requirements.
+New option to change allowed HTML tags and attributes for topics and replies.
+Updated readme.txt file and included FAQ list.

 == Changelog ==
-= 2.1 - 2018.03.15 =
+= 2.1 - 2018.03.11 =
 * New option to change allowed HTML tags and attributes for topics and replies
-* Few minor updates and changes
+* Updated readme.txt file and included FAQ list

 = 2.0.2 - 2018.08.22 =
 * Changed default BBCode option to load on bbPress pages only to enabled
 * Updated BBCodes information for potential issue with BuddyPress
-* Updated readme.txt file and the include FAQ list
+* Updated readme.txt file and included FAQ list
 * Minor core code changes and improvements

 = 2.0.1 - 2018.07.27 =